MiniServer

 Last updated

-The BoxLang MiniServer runtime, a symbol of flexibility, is a lightweight and lightning-fast web server powered by Undertow.
-It's ideal for non-mission-critical applications, lightweight traffic, embedded web servers, and development.
-For those who desire a more robust server implementation, we offer our CommandBox server and CommandBox PRO with a BoxLang Subscription.
+The BoxLang MiniServer runtime is a lightweight, lightning-fast web server powered by Undertow.
+It's ideal for light-weight applications, electron apps, embedded web servers, and development.
+For those who desire a more robust and feature-rich servlet server implementation, we offer our and with a BoxLang Subscription.

-The BoxLang core, on its own, doesn't have knowledge about a web application.
-Our web support runtime provides this functionality, which is a crucial part of the MiniServer and the Servlet (JEE, Jakarta, CommandBox) runtime.
+The BoxLang core OS runtime doesn't know about a web application.
+Our web support runtime provides this functionality, a crucial part of the MiniServer and the Servlet (JEE, Jakarta, CommandBox) runtime.
 This runtime enhances the core boxlang runtime, making it multi-runtime and web deployable.

 Once you run the command, the following output will appear in your console: